LISTEN TO THIS ARTICLE:

 It’s the law!

 California has recently passed two laws that may help.
-Sal Rosselli is the president of the National Union of Healthcare Workers, which represents the providers at Kaiser Permanente.
+Sal Rosselli is the president of the National Union of Healthcare Workers, which represents the mental healthcare providers who are on strike at Kaiser Permanente.
 He noted that one law requires that “every provider to provide a range of medically necessary care.
 And if they can’t provide it in-house, they have to pay to have it provided externally.”
 The second law requires patients to be able to see a provider within 10 days of their initial intake.

 But Kaiser is not following these laws.
 According to the mental healthcare workers’ union, Kaiser has “violat[ed] clinical guidelines around treatment and state laws.”
 This is not the first time the company has run afoul.
 The company was fined $4 million in 2013 for various problems within the system.
 These include extended wait times for appointments and providing incorrect educational materials.
 Currently, there is a state investigation of Kaiser for failing to address the issues within their system.